Golden age or bubble? Plane-makers walk the line

 "The problem with a bubble is you don't know it is a bubble until it bursts and then everyone wants to get out," said Adam Pilarski, senior vice president at AVITAS, an airline consulting company that also works with aircraft lessors and lenders.

 Some airlines already are rethinking their purchase plans.
-On May 16, Southwest Airlines Co (LUV.N), a loyal Boeing customer, deferred deliveries of 30 Boeing 737s it was to receive in the coming two years, aiming to save more than $1 billion in capital spending.
-Earlier this month, Australian carrier Qantas (QAN.AX) delayed delivery of two Airbus A380s to help cut spending.
+On May 16, Southwest Airlines Co, a loyal Boeing customer, deferred deliveries of 30 Boeing 737s it was to receive in the coming two years, aiming to save more than $1 billion in capital spending.
+Earlier this month, Australian carrier Qantas delayed delivery of two Airbus A380s to help cut spending.

 Moreover, critics say the airlines' scramble for new planes comes on top of a rise in aircraft orders from third-party buyers like aircraft leasing companies that essentially bear the risk of aircraft ownership for operators.